embedded-office/canopen-stack/website/README.md

 The GitHub Action `website.yml` is defined to deploy (or overwrite) a website version.
 This action is triggered when a new version tag is created (naming pattern `v*.*.*`).
 A website update is triggered, when a file is changed within the directory `/website/...`.

-TODO: version identification is fixed to v4.2 (sufficient for v4.2.x updates; needs update before moving forward to v4.3)
+TODO: version identification is fixed to v4.2 (needs update before moving forward to v4.3) => sufficient for v4.2.x updates